bsstoner/imessage-export/README.md

-Quick node script to export an iMessage conversation from the local db on your Mac into a readable JSON file that you can search/scan quickly.
+Node script to export an iMessage conversation from the local db on your Mac into a readable JSON file.

 Usage:
 Clone the repo